SLAzurin/attack-shark-x3-fix/README.md

     - If your mouse cursor stops moving while holding `caps lock`, you have a V1 or V1.1.
 Apply the fix with these 2 files:
         - `M600-20231013-_driver_for_receiver.zip`
         - `M600_20231013-_driver_for_M600_Mouse.zip`
     - If your mouse is still working during this movement, do not apply any firmware upgrade.
-You have a V2 mouse.
+You have a V2 variant.
         - **WARNING!** You will brick your device if you apply the firmware upgrades.

 Once you follow these instructions you will finish with a <u>fixed V1.1</u>, or an already working <u>V2</u> (or newer).

+If you have a V2 variant, you did not need to upgrade any firmware files.
+That is normal.

 Here is the motherboard difference V1 on the left, V2 on the right:
 <img style='max-height: 400px' src='./img/v1v2diff.png'></img>